 Cross the river to a secluded trail that ascends steeply through pine forests and meadows to Pedseling Monastery.
 Stop for a picnic at the monastery and time to explore the grounds.
 Then descend the other side of the mountain into beautiful Tang Valley, winding through Tang villages.
 On our drive back to Bumthang, stop to see religious sites along the road to Jakar, including Tang Rimochen Lakhang, a nunnery, and Member Tsho (Burning Lake).
 (9–11 miles hiking, 4–5 hours) Yugharling Resort (B,L,D)

 Catch a morning flight from Bumthang to Paro.
 After checking into our hotel, set out for the National Museum, housed in an old watchtower above the Paro Dzong.
 The museum’s collections include displays of spectacular thangkas (religious scroll paintings), bronze statues, and elaborate stamps.
 Zhiwa Ling Hotel (B,L,D)

 Set out on a steep, two-hour hike to a teahouse that affords fantastic views of the legendary Taktshang Lhakhang, or Tiger’s Nest Monastery, perched on a cliff nearly 3,000 feet above the Paro Valley.
 If you wish, continue another hour to a closer viewpoint.
 Later this afternoon, try your hand at archery, Bhutan’s national sport, during a festive display with local experts.
 Toast our adventure with a farewell dinner this evening.
 Schedule permitting, we may be joined by His Holiness Dudjom Rinpoche, who is recognized as the incarnation of a great Buddhist master.
 (4 miles hiking, 4-5 hours) Zhiwa Ling Hotel (B,L,D)

 After breakfast, transfer to the airport for our flight to Bangkok.
 The following morning, board your homebound flight.

-Novotel Bangkok Suvarnabhumi Airport Hotel (B)
+Novotel Bangkok Suvarnabhumi Airport Hotel (B daily)

-National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
+National Geographic Active Expeditions are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.